Air Fryer Broccoli

 Air Fryer Broccoli is a crave-worthy side dish!
 Learn how to make the best crisp-tender broccoli in just a few easy steps.
 Works perfectly with fresh or frozen broccoli!

 When I first tried air fryer broccoli, I was not all that impressed.
 The edges crisped too much and ended up tasting burnt and dried out by the time the centers became tender.
-I thought perhaps it might be best to stick to my tried and true Oven Roasted Broccoli recipe.
+I thought perhaps it might be best to stick to my tried and true Oven Roasted Broccoli or steamed broccoli recipe.

 But, not being one to give up easily in the kitchen, I was determined to figure out how to make air fryer broccoli that is every bit as delicious as roasted broccoli.
 After some experimentation, I figured out the secret to perfect air fryer broccoli: add a bit of water to the bottom of the air fryer basket.